Business As Usual

 With a resounding click,

-she closed her bag of tricks...passed down from her grandmother's mother
+Passed down from her grandmother's mother

-And waited, impatient as the glitter wore off and left her just another chip off the old block
+And waited, impatient, as the glitter wore off and left her just another chip off the old block

 Black, middling, plain